wittenjeremy/openframeworks/Assignment_3/README.md

 # Project 1
 ## Narrative
-My narrative will use four symbolic elements to provide a commentary on everyday life versus dreams.
+My narrative will use four symbolic elements to provide a commentary on dreams versus everyday life and the ways in which these two things can affect our happiness and sadness.
 Dreams will be represented with the symbol of a balloon.
 Everyday life will be represented with the symbol of a house.
 Happiness and sadness will be represented with smiling and frowning faces respectively.
 This four elements will interact with each other in different ways in order to provide a commentary on realizing our dreams and realizing our own happiness.

 # Project 2
 ## Visualization